Gelatart/Top-Game-List-Score-Sorting/Readme.txt

-Laptop environment tends to lag behind now, Desktop now leading the charge
+Windows Laptop environment tends to lag behind now, Desktop and Borrowed MacBook now leading the charge

 (Whenever have to clone repo again, take special consideration to .env file)